noodldocs/noodldocs.github.io/nodes/visual/group.md

 - _Dashed_ - Dashed border.

 **Border Width**
-The width of the border, if this group is set to have a border.
+The width of the border.
+Only available it **Border Style** is set to have a border.

 **Border Color**
-The color of the border, if this group is set to have a border.
+The color of the border.
+Only available it **Border Style** is set to have a border.

 **Visible**
-Toggle the visibility of this element on and off.
+Toggle the visibility of the Group on and off.

 **zIndex**
-The depth index for this element, this can be any number.
+The depth index for the Group, this can be any number.

 ## Box Shadow

 **Shadow Enabled**
-Enables and disables shadow below this group.
+Enables and disables shadow below the Group.

 **Offset X**
 The horizontal offset of the shadow.
-A positive value puts the shadow on the right side of the box, a negative value puts the shadow on the left side of the box.
+A positive value puts the shadow on the right side of the Group box, a negative value puts the shadow on the left side of the Group box.

 **Offset Y**
 The vertical offset of the shadow.
-A positive value puts the shadow below the box, a negative value puts the shadow above the box.
+A positive value puts the shadow below the Group box, a negative value puts the shadow above the Group box.

 **Blur Radius**
 The blur radius.
-The higher the number, the more blurred the shadow will be.
+The higher the number, the blurrier the shadow will be.

 **Spread Radius**
 The spread radius.
 A positive value increases the size of the shadow, a negative value decreases the size of the shadow.